kavetech2023/kavetech2023/README.md

 Software Engineer (Full-Stack)
 ------------------------------

-I am a Software Engineer with a Bachelors Degree in Marketing.
+I am a Software Engineer with a Bachelors Degree in Commerce - Marketing.
 I love solving society's most complex problems with Tech.

 * 🌍  I'm based in Kenya
 * 🖥️  See my portfolio at [Kavete's Portfolio](http://kavetekevin.github.io)